jonboylailam/logit/README.md

 logit
 =====

-A Meteor package which uses winston and logstash to get logs into elastic search over tcp
+A Meteor package which uses winston and logstash to get logs into elasticsearch over tcp